• Skip to secondary menu

 DIY Christmas Tree Card Holder Made of Tassels

-Want to save this project for a later date?
+Want to save this DIY Christmas Card Holder project for later?
 Be sure and pin it!
-I love when you pin my projects and I thank you for it!

 DIY Tree Card Holder Made of Tassels - Such a cute craft project to wrangle your Christmas cards and display them beautifully!
 Stay warm inside while creating this craft project this holiday season!